-While the studies on brown fat and the beige-ing of white fat in animals are interesting, a new study shows that white adipose tissue may be the deciding factor in keeping people naturally lean.
-The study looked at people with ‘constitutional thinness’ defined by a BMI under 18 kg/m2 and maintaining long term while eating a normal number of calories.
+While studies on brown fat and the beige-ing of white fat in animals are interesting, a new study shows that white adipose tissue may be the deciding factor in keeping people naturally lean.
+The study looked at people with ‘constitutional thinness’ defined by a BMI under 18 kg/m2 and maintaining long-term while eating a normal number of calories.

 What does this have to do with SCD1?
 Well, stick with me here for a minute.

 Stearic acid uses SCD1.
 What happens when you feed people stearic acid?
 Their white adipose tissue mitochondria use more energy from fat and tend to fuse together.[ref]